xet7/TSC/tsc/docs/scripting/index.md

-SMC Scripting API Documentation
+TSC Scripting API Documentation
 ===============================

 This is the Secret Maryo Chronicles Scripting API documentation.
 It lists all obejcts available from within a level’s script together with their methods.

-SMC scripting is implemented with [MRuby](https://github.com/mruby/mruby), a minimal implementation of the [Ruby programming language](http://www.ruby-lang.org).
+TSC scripting is implemented with [MRuby](https://github.com/mruby/mruby), a minimal implementation of the [Ruby programming language](http://www.ruby-lang.org).
 Although it’s not a hard-to-grasp language and intends to be as human-readable as possible, it tries to not sacrifice principles of powerful object-oriented programming.
-So, while you may understand and even write scripts without a thorough knowledge of the Ruby language, the key to mastering SMC’s scripting mechanism is an at least rudimental understand of Ruby.
+So, while you may understand and even write scripts without a thorough knowledge of the Ruby language, the key to mastering TSC’s scripting mechanism is an at least rudimental understand of Ruby.

 For those that are already familiar with the canonical Ruby